These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 All vehicles may park in any Faculty Staff lot or B lot from 5:30pm-7:00am on weekdays, or anytime on holidays or weekends without a permit (with the exception of the B parking on Learning Street which is restricted form Midnight-7am every day due to safety reasons).

-Visitors to our campus may utilize one of the visitor spots around O’Connell Hall, or may secure a visitor’s pass in the Student Life Office, O’Connell Hall 208 for other parking on campus.
+Visitors to our campus may utilize one of the visitor spots around O’Connell Hall, or may secure a visitor’s pass from the Parking Office, O’Connell Hall 204 for other parking on campus.
 Visitors may also utilize the Pay Lot during the weekdays, 7:00am-5:00pm, at their convenience.

 Students and employees may be requested to remove their vehicles from designated parking to provide special event parking on campus.
 For example, event parking is offered for home football games and all vehicles must be cleared from the PE Center parking lots by posted times on Friday prior to a home game.
 Event parking may also be requested for the Campus Center parking lot.
 Failure to remove a vehicle for event parking will result in the vehicle being towed and impounded at the owner’s risk and expense.